 Most of the time, COPD is diagnosed in middle-aged or older adults.
 The disease is not contagious, meaning it cannot be passed from person to person.

 COPD has no cure yet, and doctors do not know how to reverse the damage to the lungs.
 However, treatments and lifestyle changes can help you feel better, stay more active, and slow the progress of the disease.

 Most people have different pre-existing conditions that they might not be aware of when traveling.
 Due to these statistics, it is important for visitors to get visitor health insurance with pre-existing coverage in order to stay safe while visiting USA.
 India Network Health Insurance provides reliable insurance coverage for visiting parents, temporary workers, international students, and more.
 The Plans are underwritten by American Insurance Companies.

 ACE Network: This is a comprehensive plan that treats both new and pre-existing illnesses the same.
-ACE Network plan covers for 80 percent of medical expense, and the insured is responsible for the remaining 20 percent.
+ACE Network plan covers for 80 percent of medical expense, and the insured is responsible for the remaining 20 percent up to the policy maximum.
 This is a great plan for older people (50+ years), and people with pre-existing conditions.
 ACE Network plan uses a very broad definition of pre-existing conditions-- pre-existing conditions are covered in the same way like new problems and accidents except they are subject to different deductible and different policy max.

 ACE Premier is another option for people who are looking for pre-existing coverage and willing to take some risk.
 This is a fixed benefit plan and is more affordable to fit different budgets.
 This plan uses a very broad definition like network plan and pays for both pre-existing conditions and new problems using schedule of benefits (Fixed benefits).